Jamie Roberts: Harlequins

 On 18 May 2015, Roberts signed for English Premiership side Harlequins.
 This contract was rumoured to make him one of the highest paid players in the world, receiving £380,000 a year.
 Roberts' first game for Harlequins was against Calvisano on 19 December, in which he scored a try.

 Wales tour of Tonga and Samoa

 Roberts was named as captain for Wales' summer tour to Tonga and Samoa.

 Bath

 In March 2018, it was confirmed that Roberts had signed for Bath from the end of the 2017–18 Premiership season.

 Stormers

 Roberts joined Stormers in Super Rugby on 16 January 2020.

 Dragons

 On 3 August 2020, Roberts returned to Wales, signing for the Dragons on a one-year contract.

 Post-rugby career

 Roberts is a qualified physician.
 After attending Ysgol Gyfun Gymraeg Glantaf, he studied at Cardiff University School of Medicine while playing rugby, graduating in 2013.
-While continuing his rugby career, Roberts completed postgraduate medical degrees at Loughborough University and at Cambridge University, where he earned a Master of Philosophy in medical science at Queens' College in 2017.
-He is to start the Foundation Programme in 2025, working as a resident doctor in South Wales.
+While continuing his rugby career, Roberts completed postgraduate degrees at Loughborough University, where he was awarded a Master of Business Administration in 2021, and at Cambridge University, where he earned a Master of Philosophy in medical science at Queens' College in 2017.
+He started the Foundation Programme in 2025, working as a resident doctor in South Wales.